Art Nouveau and Art Deco Movements: What Are the Key Differences?

 Hector Guimard Paris Metro

-Hector Guimard’s Paris Metro entrance designs, 1900, image courtesy of the Culture Trip
+Hector Guimard’s Paris Metro entrance designs, 1900.
+Source: Culture Trip

-The ‘whiplash’ curl is the number one defining feature of Art Nouveau, and we see it appearing time and time again in the movement’s most famous works of art and design.
-It is an ornamental ‘S’ shape that suggests sinuous dynamism, and its bold, confident shape marked a radical departure from the conventions of the past.
-In fact, it became a symbol for artistic freedom, echoing the liberating spirit of the Art Nouveau movement.
-Look, for example at late 19th century English artist and illustrator Aubrey Beardley’s ground-breaking illustrations, with their swirling s-shapes, or French architect and designer Hector Guimard’s famous gates for the gates leading into the Paris Metro, designed in 1900.
+The whiplash curl is the most defining feature of Art Nouveau, and we see it appearing consistently in the movement’s most famous works of art and design.
+Its ornamental ‘S’ shape suggests sinuous dynamism and its bold confidence marked a radical departure from past conventions.
+It became a symbol of artistic freedom, echoing the liberating spirit of the Art Nouveau movement.
+The late 19th-century English artist and illustrator Aubrey Beardley’s ground-breaking illustrations showcased swirling S-shapes, and French architect and designer Hector Guimard’s famous gates leading into the Paris Metro, designed in 1900, also exemplified the whiplash curl motif.

 Art Deco Is Angular and Streamlined